 We are pleased to partner with Second Harvest Food Bank of Middle Tennessee and others in providing a variety of products both perishable and nonperishable.
 We can operate as a free grocery store because of the donations we receive from individuals and corporations.
 All the food in The Store will follow guidelines set for us by dieticians from Second Harvest Food Bank.

 In doing their own shopping, our guests not only have a sense of dignity, but also a higher satisfaction with the food they are able to choose.
-We will offer donated food, as well as purchased, deeply discounted food from Second Harvest Food Bank and other sources.
+We will offer donated food, as well as deeply discounted, purchased food from Second Harvest Food Bank and other sources.
 We are also thrilled to offer a private line of specialty body care products in collaboration with Thistle Farms in Nashville, TN.

 The Paisleys partnered with Brad’s alma mater, Belmont University, to establish the location for The Store (convenient to bus routes, and in the heart of Nashville’s bustling 12 South district).
 It is a location that provides the ultimate melting pot defined by vision, struggle, growth & heart.

 The largest architectural firm in Nashville, ESa is donating their services to design The Store.
 The property being provided by Belmont will be next to the university’s ministry center.
 In 2018-19, Belmont University will be piloting the Healthcare and Legal Aid Ministry Clinics.
-These services will allow us to work closely with their clients they to meet any food and nutritional needs..
+These services will allow us to work closely with their clients to meet any food and nutritional needs.